dd9jn/rfc4880bis/crypto-refresh.md

 If a key has been revoked because of a compromise, all signatures created by that key are suspect.
 However, if it was merely superseded or retired, old signatures are still valid.
 If the revoked signature is the self-signature for certifying a User ID, a revocation denotes that that user name is no longer in use.
-Such a revocation SHOULD include a 0x20 code.
+Such a signature revocation SHOULD include a Reason for Revocation subpacket containing code 32.

 Note that any signature may be revoked, including a certification on some other person's key.
 There are many good reasons for revoking a certification signature, such as the case where the keyholder leaves the employ of a business with an email address.